Table of Contents

 - Caudal phallic part

 The cranial vesicular part merges with the allantois, which later obliterates and takes no part in the formation of the bladder, along with the urachus.
 In adults, the urachus remains as the median umbilical ligament.
 The two mesonephric ducts lead to the cranial part of the urogenital sinus and then widen so that the ureteric buds and subsequently the ureters lead directly into the urinary bladder.

 The bladder trigone is thereby formed.
-It constitutes the connective tissue element of the bladder, which develops out of the widened mesonephric ducts and is located between the openings of the two ureters and the mesonephric ducts, which almost fuse caudally.
+It constitutes the connective tissue elements of the bladder, which develops out of the widened mesonephric ducts and is located between the openings of the two ureters and the mesonephric ducts, which almost fuse caudally.
 This section therefore originates from the mesoderm.
-However, during its further development it is also covered by endodermal epithelium.
+However, during its further developmen,t it is also covered by endodermal epithelium.

 Development of the Urethra